suvarnsing1504/Deep_Fake_Detection_Using_Machine_Learning/README.md

 •	Confidence score for the authenticity of the video

 # Abstract
 Deep fake technology, particularly face-swapped videos, poses significant risks, including political misinformation, fraud, and character defamation.
 With advancements in AI and generative models, detecting these manipulations has become increasingly challenging.
 This project aims to develop an AI/ML-based forensic technique to authenticate face-swapped deep fake videos by analyzing various digital artifacts.
 The system will assess input videos using advanced detection methods such as Convolutional Neural Networks (CNNs), Recurrent Neural Networks (RNNs), frequency analysis, and biometric verification.
 It will identify inconsistencies in facial features, temporal sequences, and audio-visual synchronization.
-The output will provide a comprehensive forensic report, confirming whether the video is real or fake, highlighting abnormalities, and explaining potential deep fake creation techniques.
-This solution enhances digital content authentication, supporting security agencies and forensic experts in combating misinformation and fraud.
-By integrating multiple detection techniques, the system aims to improve accuracy and robustness in deep fake identification.
+The output will provide a comprehensive forensic report, confirming whether the video is real or fake, highlighting abnormalities, and explaining potential deep fake creation techniques.the system aims to improve accuracy and robustness in deep fake identification.

 # Team Member
 1.Suvarnsing Rajput (TYDS-65)